 Also look at whether or not your email filter can perform content filtering on your outbound emails.
 There should be no reason at all that a user will have a need to send out Credit card details via email so its a good idea to look for 12 consecutive numbers which are typically credit card numbers or look for key work credit card and block these email from being sent from your organisation.

-Most spammers need to some how get your email address from somewhere.
-Also educate your users to limit the amount of times they enter their work email address into internet web pages unless they absolutely have to and the web page is legit.
-Also, its a good idea to try not to post any email addresses on your public website.
+Most spammers need to somehow get your email address from somewhere.
+Also, educate your users to limit the number of times they enter their work email address into internet web pages unless they absolutely have to and the web page is legit.
+Also, it’s a good idea to try not to post any email addresses on your public website.
 Crawlers out there will search for these email addresses and because they know they are legit and they will sell these addresses to and will end up on marketing databases.

-Another good email security best practice when using the Office 365 solution is to ensure you have a strong password policy and it is highly recommend that you set up 2 factor authentication also for extra security.
+Another good email security best practice when using the Office 365 solution is to ensure you have a strong password policy and it is highly recommended that you set up 2-factor authentication also for extra security.

-If you are using a Microsoft Exchange on premise solution, just like the ATP module in Office 365 you can also install an anti-spam agent to give extra protection by scanning emails.
+If you are using a Microsoft Exchange on-premise solution, just like the ATP module in Office 365 you can also install an anti-spam agent to give extra protection by scanning emails.
 Again, this may not be needed if you have a solid Spam filter service already in place.
-If your system is on premise it would be highly recommended that you ensure that you have the correct firewall rules in place.
-Ensure that only your email server to send and receive via port 25.
+If your system is on-premise it would be highly recommended that you ensure that you have the correct firewall rules in place.
+Ensure that only your email server send and receive via port 25.

 Email security is a critical business process that systems admin are responsible for on a daily basis. by following some of these best practices you will ensure that your organisation’s users and systems are safe from the security risks that we are all exposed to.